-Rates of autoimmune thyroid disease have also been found in treated Hepatitis C patients, and this is due to the primary treatment medication used for Hepatitis C, which is interferon.
+Rates of autoimmune thyroid disease have also been found in treated Hepatitis C patients, and this is due to one of the treatment medications used for Hepatitis C, interferon.
 Research has found that interferon is a trigger for autoimmune thyroid disease.

 What is Hepatitis C and How is it Transmitted?

 Hepatitis C is a contagious liver disease which is spread primarily through contact with the blood of an infected person.
 Transmission usually occurs through a blood transfusion or by sharing drug needles with someone who is infected.
 Less frequently, transmission can be via sexual intercourse.
 The infection can range in severity from a very mild illness – lasting a few weeks – to a lifelong disease that attacks the liver.

 The disease can be acute or chronic.
 While the acute version is a short-term illness, for many people, it can lead to a chronic infection.
 (This means the virus will remain in the person’s body.)
 This condition can lead to serious liver conditions.